o-ran-sc/pti-o2/docs/developer-guide.rst

    :local:

-This project implements a reference implementation for O-RAN O2 IMS and DMS to expose INF platfrom to SMO with O2 interface.
+This project implements a reference implementation for O-RAN O2 IMS and DMS to expose the INF platform to SMO with the O2 interface.

-To contribute on this project, you are supposed to be familiar with INF platfrom as well as O-RAN O2 interface specifications:
+To contribute to this project, you are supposed to be familiar with the INF platform as well as O-RAN O2 interface specifications:

 - `O-RAN SC INF platfrom`_
 - `O-RAN O2 interface`_